Headlines April 2017

 A/Prof Narges Khanjani, Adjunct MonCOEH Research Fellow, has been appointed as the Co-Chair of the Eastern Mediterranean Region (EMR) Chapter of the The International Society of Environmental Epidemiology (ISEE).

 Dr Heather Rowe runs mental health workshop in Japan

 Dr Heather Rowe from JHRU recently visited Tokyo to run a two-day training workshop on mental health for primary care professionals in Japan.
 She was accompanied by JHRU adjunct Research Fellow Dr Tomoko Honda who had translated the workshop materials and liaised with our Japanese colleagues.
-The workshop was simultaneously interpreted, and included preliminary cultural adaptation for Japan of a novel evidence-based postnatal mental health promotion program developed and tested in Australia by Jane Fisher and Heather.
+The workshop was simultaneously interpreted, and included preliminary cultural adaptation for Japan of a novel evidence-based postnatal mental health promotion program developed and tested in Australia by Prof Jane Fisher and Heather.

 While in Tokyo, Heather also presented the keynote lecture at the 5th Australia–Japan Symposium on Women's Health.